Little Ripples Make Big Waves

 Simon is proud of his Maasai culture.
 He was raised in a manyatta (traditional mud and cow dung hut of the Maasai), had two mothers and 14 siblings.
 Since Simon is a male, his father sent him to school.
 Simon worked and saved money so he could attend teacher's college.
 Simon taught at Talek Primary located on the Maasai Mara.
 He was also Headmaster for several years before joining Friends of Conservation (FOC) as programs director, later worked for a tree conservancy organization and as Executive Director of Koiyaki Guiding School, a European Union funded NGO that trains Maasai to be tourist guides.
 Simon currently works at Ol Kinyei Conservancy as the Manager, Employed by Porini Safari Camps which is sister to GameWatchers Safaris.
 OFDC's founder has worked with Simon for over 25 years.

-Dalton served many leadership roles while a member of the Utah State University (USU) Pi Kappa Alpha Fraternity, or Pike, Gamma Epsilon chapter.
-These include External Vice President as well as Chair of New Member Education, Philanthropy, and Community Service.
-Responsibilities for these offices include the oversight and organization of new member education, fund raising for various charities, reaching out to the local Cache Valley community to find projects in need of assistance (such as highway clean up twice a year and collecting 3.4 tons of food for the Logan Food Pantry) and ensuring fraternity members perform service as required for fraternity membership (not an easy task).
+Dalton served many leadership roles while attending college for various clubs.
+These include External Vice President and Chair of New Member Education, Philanthropy, and Community Service.
+Responsibilities for these offices include the oversight and organization of new member education, fund raising for various charities, reaching out to the local Cache Valley community to find projects in need of assistance (such as highway clean up twice a year and collecting 3.4 tons of food for the Logan Food Pantry), and ensuring all members perform service as required for membership.

 Matthew was born and raised in St. Louis Park, Minnesota.
 Growing up he enjoyed football, baseball, basketball and golf.
 At an early age he got involved with the Boy Scouts of America, which fueled his passion to be outside enjoying the beauty that nature has to offer.
 In 2010 Matthew completed his Eagle Scout project, a group service project that is planned, organized, and supervised by the scout himself.
 With his love for the outdoors, Matthew choose to cleanup and re-landscape five canoe landings along the Minnehaha Creek that flows through his hometown, making them more accessible for the public and visually appealing for the cities patrons.
 At the age of sixteen Matthew acquired his Eagle Scout Award.